santoslab/stress24/stress24-logika-schedule-students.md

   * Slides (XXX insert link XXX)

 **Walkthrough of Slang/Logika features using the Waypoint example**

+This lecture module (a) introduces you the Slang language features (b) illustrates the basic aspects of interacting with Logika verification.

 * Follow along in the Slang scripts in the `waypoint-scripts` folder.
-Simple exercises for you to try are presented in the comments in each file.
+As the lecture progresses,
+    * open each file,
+    * guided by the lecturer, click on the various Logika annotations to see the verification information produced by Logika,
+    * guided by the lecturer, make simple modifications to the scripts (e.g., insert bugs) to see how Logika detects problems.

+**Exercises**

+In comments in each file, simple exercises are suggested for you on your own.

 **Logika Verification of Conditional Expressions**

+This lecture module explores the basic principles for reasoning about *conditional statements*.
+We starting by doing a walkthrough of Logika applied to existing code.
+Then you are given some exercises for you to do on your own.

-  * Slides
+  * Slides (XXX insert link XXX)
-  * Examples
+  * Examples (XXX insert link XXX)

+**Exercises**

+We will take a small break in the lecture to allow you to do the following exercises.

 **Logika Verification of Method Contracts**